Logo

 Regarding the Chaos Spawn:

-Additionally, despite what recent patch notes claim, its grab attack is still VERY hard to dodge, even with a slide there is a good chance you will be grabbed anyway, it is extremely cheap.
+Additionally, its grab attack is very hard to dodge, even with a slide there is a good chance you will be grabbed anyway.
 Getting grabbed of course means you gain corruption, the Spawn heals, and enemies that were chasing you now have fully caught up to you when it releases you.
 A Chaos Spawn's grab will be your #1 cause of death while fighting monsters solo.

 Choosing to Run instead of Fighting a Monstrosity: